wangdong-dorian/Astro_Scripts/README.md

 - easy to add new functionalities...

 ## Guide to QuickCheck
-The QuickCheck has four panels, each of them is for a special use.
+The QuickCheck has four Frames, each of them is for a special use.

-### The first and second panels
+### The first and second Frames
-- The first panel contains three sections:
+- The first Frame contains three sections:
   - the file loading and selecting section
     > load at most 3 three-dimensional datacube and 1 two-dimensional datacube
   - the first graph section
     > draw the moment 0 map of select file
   - the coordinate input section
-    > user input coordinates to create P-V diagram (in frame3)
+    > user input coordinates to create P-V diagram (in Frame3)
-- The second panel contains two sections:
+- The second Frame contains two sections:
   - the second graph section
     > draw the averaged spectra based on the user-selected region in the first graph
   - the multi-functional section
     > the first five spinbox is for selection of user-determined velocity range to make integration map

-    > the button "Plot Background" is for plotting the graph in frame3 (based on the region selected in graph1)
+    > the button "Plot Background" is for plotting the graph in Frame3 (based on the region selected in graph1)

 <img width="1427" alt="截屏2025-02-11 07 33 01" src="https://github.com/user-attachments/assets/5d260dea-df92-4c80-8fed-3dad720b8320" />

 > Here is a demostration